csudcy/outcade/README.md

 outcade
 =======

-A tool to read holidays from Cascade and write them to an Outlook calendar
+A tool to read holidays from Cascade and write them to an Exchange calendar

 TODO:
  * Fix timezone
  * Move settings to config
+ * Refactor app.py into several structured files/directories
  * Disconnect Outcade users from Outlook users?
   * Users can enter their own exchange & cascade details?